 Youth Work Ireland Meath (YWIM) with the support Outcomers is continuing the implementation of a youth (under 18s) LGBT support service.
 Identified as a group which had no support services available in the county, the aim is to provide a safe space where LGBT teens can socialise, take part in a series of programmes aimed at their needs and access information in a safe and secure setting.
 Find out more>>

-Youth Work Ireland and Belong To brought together over 250 young LGBT+ young people from all across Ireland to march in Dublin’s Pride parade on Saturday 25th June.
+For the past two years Youth Work Ireland and Belong To Youth Services have brought together LGBT+ youth groups from all across Ireland to march in Dublin’s Pride parade.
 The group, consisting of various clubs and projects from a National Network and was the largest ever single group of young people marching under one banner ‘Transforming young LGBT lives’ at Dublin Pride.

 The two organisations, who have a longstanding partnership working with LGBT+ young people around Ireland, have ramped up their support for this Pride parade and efforts to facilitated all young people who wished to march and celebrate the recent gains for LGBT+ young people over the last number of years.

 We will again be marching in Pride 2018 on June 30th... watch this space